uhh-lt/hatespeech/README.md

 # How Hateful are Movies?
-A study and prediction on Movie Subtitles
+A study and prediction on Movie Subtitles :speaking_head:
 Use of Three different Models(BERT, LSTM and Bag of Words) which are trained and tested on movie utterances and using transfer learning by training on social media hate dataset.

 ## Abstract